Department of Military Science

 - Agree to accept a commission and serve in the Army on Active Duty or in a Reserve Component (Army Reserve or Army National Guard)

-- Serve full time in the Army for four years
+- Serve full time in the Army for four years; or

-- Selected Cadets may choose to serve part time in the Army Reserve or Army National Guard while pursuing a civilian career (see below)
+- Serve part time in the Army Reserve or Army National Guard for 8 years while pursuing a civilian career (see below)

 Guaranteed Reserve Forces Duty (GRFD) Scholarship Program